elmtree-askmo/cloudcannon-app/content/learn/psychology/what-are-the-cognitive-processes-involved-in-number-perception.md

 url: /learn/psychology/questions/what-are-the-cognitive-processes-involved-in-number-perception
 score: -1.0
 related_article1:
-    id: 165023
+    id: 165010
-    title: What are the challenges in designing cognitive experiments and how can they be addressed?
+    title: >-
+        How do different experimental approaches contribute to our understanding of depth of processing?
     subject: Psychology
-    url: /learn/psychology/questions/what-are-the-challenges-in-designing-cognitive-experiments-and-how-can-they-be-addressed
+    url: /learn/psychology/questions/how-do-different-experimental-approaches-contribute-to-our-understanding-of-depth-of-processing
 related_article2:
     id: 165009
+    title: >-
-    title: What are the origins and key studies related to the concept of depth of processing?
+        What are the origins and key studies related to the concept of depth of processing?
     subject: Psychology
     url: /learn/psychology/questions/what-are-the-origins-and-key-studies-related-to-the-concept-of-depth-of-processing
 related_article3:
-    id: 165014
+    id: 165019
-    title: How do experimental design and data analysis contribute to cognitive psychology research?
+    title: >-
+        What are the principles of experimental design that ensure validity and reliability?
     subject: Psychology
-    url: /learn/psychology/questions/how-do-experimental-design-and-data-analysis-contribute-to-cognitive-psychology-research
+    url: /learn/psychology/questions/what-are-the-principles-of-experimental-design-that-ensure-validity-and-reliability
 related_article4:
-    id: 165018
+    id: 165013
-    title: How do contextual effects influence visual perception?
+    title: >-
+        What are the core concepts of cognitive psychology related to perception and attention?
     subject: Psychology
-    url: /learn/psychology/questions/how-do-contextual-effects-influence-visual-perception
-related_article5:
-    id: 165010
-    title: How do different experimental approaches contribute to our understanding of depth of processing?
-    subject: Psychology
-    url: /learn/psychology/questions/how-do-different-experimental-approaches-contribute-to-our-understanding-of-depth-of-processing
+    url: /learn/psychology/questions/what-are-the-core-concepts-of-cognitive-psychology-related-to-perception-and-attention
 ---

 &nbsp;